 How to open a business account in Italy

 After you’ve registered your company in Italy and laid the initial foundations, you’ll be ready to start making business transactions.
-You will need a business bank account to be able to do this.
-Of course it’s possible to turn to traditional banks for this, but opening a business bank account with a regular bank typically takes quite a bit of time and follows a rather stringent process.
+You will need a business account to be able to do this.
+Of course it’s possible to turn to traditional entities for this, but opening a business account with a regular option typically takes quite a bit of time and follows a rather stringent process.

 - personal identification documents